Steve Jobs and Apple skewered on New York stage

 By Jed Horowitz

-NEW YORK In a sold-out theatre in downtown Manhattan, two miles from the square where anti-Wall Street demonstrators daily use iPhones, iPads and other devices to mobilise their forces, a performance artist named Mike Daisey is mounting a subversive attack on Apple Inc.
+NEW YORK, Oct 24 In a sold-out theater in downtown Manhattan, two miles from where anti-Wall Street demonstrators are daily using iPhones, iPads and other devices to mobilize their forces, a performance artist named Mike Daisey is mounting a subversive attack on Apple Inc (AAPL.O).

 Sitting at a stainless steel table set with nothing but a glass of water, the actor slyly describes his geeky devotion to the perfectionist designs and operating systems of the House of Macintosh and its progenitor, Steve Jobs.

-Before long, however, Daisey is recounting a trip he took to China to investigate the heavily guarded massive factories where screens and other parts for countless Apple, Dell, Nokia, Samsung and other manufacturers' products are made.
+Before long, however, Daisey is recounting a trip he took to China to investigate the heavily guarded massive factories where the screens and other parts for countless Apple, Dell DELL.O, Nokia NOK1V.HE, Samsung (005930.KS) and other manufacturers' products are made.

-He meets underage workers, some as young as 12, who describe 12-hour, 14-hour and even 34-hour shifts and their dormitory "cubes" stocked sardine-can style with 13 beds.
-He shows his iPhone to workers with crippled hands, and describes an "epidemic of suicides" that prompted Foxconn International Holdings, which he says manufactures more than 50 percent of the world's electronic device parts, to install nets around its massive factories in China.
+He meets underage workers, some as young as 12, who describe 12-hour, 14-hour and even 34-hour shifts and dormitory "cubes" stocked sardine-can style with 13 beds.
+He shows his iPhone to workers with crippled hands, and describes an "epidemic of suicides" prompting Foxconn International Holdings (2038.HK), which he says manufactures more than 50 percent of the world's electronic device parts, to install nets around its massive factories in China.
 (It's "Foxconn's version of corporate responsibility," he says.)

 The show, "The Agony and the Ecstasy of Steve Jobs," oscillates between Daisey's China experiences, including his misadventures posing as a prospective purchaser of both bootleg iPhones and Chinese companies, and his gradual disillusionment with his onetime hero, Jobs.